Misinformation and COVID-19

 - Claims that specific groups of people or nationalities are more or less susceptible to infection by COVID-19 - "diseases can make anyone sick regardless of their race or ethnicity", according to the CDC

-- Misleading information on COVID-19 symptoms, such as "if you have a wet cough you can't have coronavirus" - visit the CDC website or consult a healthcare professional for information on signs and symptoms of coronavirus infection
+- Misleading information on COVID-19 symptoms.
+Visit the CDC website or consult a healthcare professional for information on signs and symptoms of coronavirus infection

 - COVID-19 is an engineered biological weapon created by the United States or China - this has been disproved

-- Hand sanitizer is ineffective against COVID-19 - hand sanitizer and hand washing are effective at removing COVID-19 from hands
+- Hand sanitizer is ineffective against COVID-19 - hand sanitizer and hand washing are both effective.

 - Air purifiers can protect against COVID-19 infection - standard air purifiers are not designed to protect against viral infection